sahan/IckleBot/README.md

 ### 2. For Standard Android Projects

-Clone the repository and import it as an **existing project** in Eclipse.
+[Download](https://github.com/sahan/IckleBot/archive/master.zip) the repository or clone it and import it as an **existing project** in Eclipse.

 ```bash
 $ git clone git://github.com/sahan/IckleBot.git